aplekhanov/vitaminwater-app/_pages/privacypolicy.md

 # Privacy Policy & Terms
 I take your privacy very seriously.
 I neither want nor need to know anything about your personal data.
 To that end I’ve designed the app from the ground up to ensure that your data stays completely private.

-The app can optionally access some of your personal data for display within the app.
-This includes your photos.
-All of this access is handled using the standard iOS privacy prompts.
-If you give the app access to this data it will be read and displayed only within the app.

 I don’t want the responsibility of managing your data correctly, so I don’t collect it, which I think is better for both of us.

 *Now for the legal boilerplate part of the Privacy Policy.*